zeronetscript/universal_p2p/README.md

 4. besides top p2p protocol prefix, every protocol should also have a sub prefix. to support protocol upgrade easily (ie, bittorrent can use torrent file or magnet link,btsync has 1.4/2.0 protocol)
-5. can access sub-resource. ie, access specified file in torrent . or access a file from archives (many resource packed as zip/rar file)
+5. can access sub-resource. ie, access individue file in torrent . or access a file from archives (many resource packed as zip/rar file)
 6. user manageable,should expose a web front to view basic disk usage.
 7. save disk usage, should have "access from" trace and auto recycle